 A consequence of the 45-arcsec spatial resolution provided by NVSS/SUMSS is that the number of sources with `double' or `triple' radio morphology will be underestimated.
 This is exacerbated for higher-redshift radio sources where much higher resolution is required to determine the appropriate morphology.
 Nevertheless, the angular-size distribution is `modulated' by the redshift distribution, resulting in the linear-size distribution shown in Figure~\ref{fig:linearsizes}.} When considering the radio morphology of the source, we see a noticeable `tail' towards larger sizes in the `double' and `triple' distributions.
 This could be because these FR-II-like morphologies are easier to characterise in terms of angular size, since the latter is still calculated based on the NVSS/SUMSS components (i.e. from a position of peak emission to another position of peak emission).
 Meanwhile, FR-I radio-galaxies are likely to be classified as having `single' morphology despite showing extended emission.
-Again, as in Figure~\ref{fig:luminosities_by_morphology}, the `complex' sources are more-restricted in their distribution. { This could be due to the denser environments in which these sources reside, since the `complex' label is used to identify (for example) bent-tail radio morphologies.
-However, such morphology needs to be spatially resolved, and hence there is a dependence on the angular size of the source. }
+Again, as in Figure~\ref{fig:luminosities_by_morphology}, the `complex' sources are more-restricted in their distribution { as a consequence of selection effects, since more-extended complex sources do not exceed the surface-brightness limits necessary for inclusion.
+Furthermore, such morphology needs to be spatially resolved, and hence there is a dependence on the angular size of the source. }

-For space reasons, we discuss giant radio-galaxies (GRGs) in {Appendix C of} the accompanying Paper IV (White et al., submitted).
+For space reasons, we discuss giant radio-galaxies (GRGs) in {Appendix C of} the accompanying Paper IV \citep{White2025d}.